llsaboya/brevenotas-hugo/content/post/artigo-fanbating/index.en.md

 ---
 title: What is Fan-baiting
-description: Bigots have always attacked diversity on screen, but in a highly polarized political climate, instances of harassment on garnered disproportionately massive media coverage.
+description: Bigots have always attacked diversity on screen, but in a highly polarized political climate, instances of harassment garnered disproportionately massive media coverage.
-draft: true
 categories:
   - English
 tags: